NikolovaT/Autotranslator/README.md

 # Autotranslator
 Automatically translate copied text to bulgarian.
 Writen in python.

+#Setup
-For optimal use create a desktop shortcut or pin to start menu and set keyboard shortcut from the properties tab.
+Create a desktop shortcut or pin to start menu and set custom keyboard shortcut from the properties tab.

+#Use
+Copy text and press the custom keyboard shortcut.